Read This First

 The main pressure comes from treating a useful distinction as final, or treating a local insight as if it solved more than it actually solves.

-The anchors here are Cellphones, Vehicles, and Considerations in Living Wage Calculations.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep Cellphones, Vehicles, and Considerations in Living Wage Calculations in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 Read this page as part of the wider Economics branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.